Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Among the main symptoms of sphenoiditis are:

-• constant and aching, sometimes painful, with a predominance of pain in the back of the head or the depth of the head, which almost does not go away, even when taking painkillers;
+• constant and aching, sometimes painful, with a predominance of pain in the back of the head or deep in the head, which almost does not go away, even when taking painkillers;

 • blurred vision, with attacks of double vision;